bpaquet/node-logstash/Readme.markdown

 Signals
 ---

-* USR1: closing or starting all inputs plugins.
+* USR1: stoping or starting all inputs plugins.
 Can be used to close input when output targer are failing
 * USR2: see below file output plugin

 Changelog
 ===

+* Add USR1 signal to stop and start inputs plugins
 * Add TCP / TLS plugin, thx to @dlanderson
 * Add input HTTP plugin, thx to @fujifish
 * Refactor SSL management